mackron/miniaudio/README.md

 ![mini_al](http://dred.io/img/minial_wide.png)

-mini_al is a simple library for playing and recording audio.
-It's focused on simplicity and has a very small number of APIs.
+mini_al is a single file library for playing and recording audio.
+It's written in C (compilable as C++) and released into the public domain.
+It has a heavy focus on simplicity, and features a simple API and a very simple build system.

-C/C++, single file, public domain.

 Features